-- 4.9 LETTERING This may be incised or in relief.
-The cut surface can be coloured one shade lighter or darker than the stone.
-It must not be gilded or silvered and no plastic or inserted lettering is allowed. - 4.10 LIKENESSES OF THE DECEASED There must not be any kind of picture, portrait, photograph or likeness of the deceased or any other human person. - 4.11 ETCHINGS Up to one-fifth of the front of the stone can be carved or etched with a religious subject or a depiction of the interests or occupation of the deceased.
-It may be coloured one shade lighter or darker than the stone but may not otherwise be coloured. - 4.12 TRADEMARKS No advertisement or trademark may be inscribed on any memorial.
+- 4.9 LETTERING All inscriptions shall be incised or carved in relief.
+Hand-crafted letter-cutting is welcomed and encouraged.
+The colour of the lettering may be one of the following: matt black, matt white, matt grey or matt brown.
+Gold or silver lettering is not permitted.
+No plastic or inserted lettering is allowed. - 4.10 LIKENESSES OF THE DECEASED There must not be any kind of picture, portrait, photograph or likeness of the deceased or any other human person. - 4.11 ETCHINGS Up to one-fifth of the front of the stone can be carved or etched with a religious subject or a depiction of the interests or occupation of the deceased.
+The colour of the etching may be either matt black, matt white, matt grey or matt brown. - 4.12 TRADEMARKS No advertisement or trademark may be inscribed on any memorial.
 A mason's name may be inscribed at the side or on the reverse of a headstone near to the bottom of the stone.
 This must be in uncoloured letters no larger than 15mm (0.5") high. - 4.13 GRAVES OF THE COMMONWEALTH WAR GRAVES COMMISSION Gravestones provided by the Commission are distinctive in design and dimension so as to indicate their particular nature.
 The standard dimensions are 2'8" high by 1'3" wide.
 These measurements are smaller than the minima permitted in these Regulations, but the minister may give permission upon proof that the monument is supplied by the Commission. - 4.14 QUICK RESPONSE (QR) CODES This is a unique barcode on the grave which provides an instant link to a memorial internet page showing a virtual memorial of the deceased's life.
-No gravestone to which a Quick Response Code has been attached should be installed and no Quick Response Code should be added to an existing gravestone without a faculty.
+No gravestone to which a Quick Response Code has been attached may be installed and no Quick Response Code may be added to an existing gravestone without a faculty. - 4.15 OTHER LINKS This refers to any means of establishing a link electronically or otherwise to web based memorial pages.
+No gravestone to which such a link has been attached may be installed and no such link may be added to an existing gravestone without a faculty.